• Skip to primary navigation

 I took the best vanilla cake recipe to make this classic birthday cake, which is 3 layers of vanilla cake with milk chocolate frosting.
 Remember that to add vanilla flavour to cake batters and cookies, use pure vanilla extract, vanilla bean paste, or imitation vanilla.
 This isn't a good recipe for vanilla beans.

-Here are some of my favourite tools to make layer cake recipes like this one (Note As an Amazon Associate I earn from qualifying purchases):
+Here are some of my favourite tools to make layer cake recipes like this one:

 • Kitchen-Aid Artisan mixer (Amazon)